Red wine–poached pears

-Wine-poached pears are a classic and elegant as a simple black dress that never goes out of style.
-In this recipe, the pears are poached in a flavorful red-wine mixture until tender enough to be easily pierced with a paring knife.
+Wine-poached pears are as classic and elegant as a simple black dress that never goes out of style.
+In this recipe, the pears are poached in a delicious red-wine mixture until tender enough to be easily pierced with a paring knife.
 It requires just six ingredients, one of which is water.
 You have to let the pears marinate at least overnight, or you can leave them in the fridge for up to 4 days, and the flavors get more concentrated as time goes on.
 You can have a bag of the pears ready to go whenever you need a sweet treat to end your day.

 - Combine wine, water, sugar, lemon zest, and cinnamon stick in saucepan just large enough to hold pears and set over medium heat.
 Cook, stirring occasionally, until sugar is dissolved.
 Remove saucepan from heat.

 - Meanwhile, peel pears, leaving stems intact.
 Add pears to wine mixture and bring to boil.
 Reduce heat to low and simmer, covered, turning pears occasionally, until evenly colored and tender when pierced with knife, about 30 minutes.

 - With slotted spoon, transfer pears to large bowl.
 Pour poaching liquid through fine sieve set over medium saucepan; discard solids.
 Bring liquid to boil.
 Cook until syrupy and reduced to about 1/2 cup, about 20 minutes.
 Let cool to room temperature.